cyface-de/ios-backend/DataCapturing/README.md

 You can implement your own data storage if you like by reacting to the messages sent from a running `Measurement` and storing the captured data however you like.

 For convenience, the Cyface SDK provides its own data storage layer, which is designed to receive sensor data from a `Measurement` and store it to a permanent storage area.
-The default implmentations provided with the SDK uses Apples *CoreData* framework.
+The default implementation provided with the SDK uses Apples *CoreData* framework.
 Two protocols describe the core of the Cyface SDK data storage layer.
 The first is the `DataStoreStack` forming an abstraction for storage management, including setup and data migration from an older to a newer version.
 It follows the following protocol: